NixOS/nix.dev/source/tutorials/towards-reproducibility-pinning-nixpkgs.md

 ## Pinning packages with URLs inside a Nix expression

-To create **fully reproducible** Nix expressions, we can pin an exact versions of nixpkgs.
+To create **fully reproducible** Nix expressions, we can pin an exact version of Nixpkgs.

-The simplest way to do this is to fetch the required nixpkgs version as a tarball specified via the relevant git commit hash:
+The simplest way to do this is to fetch the required Nixpkgs version as a tarball specified via the relevant Git commit hash:

 ```nix
 { pkgs ? import (fetchTarball "https://github.com/NixOS/nixpkgs/archive/3590f02e7d5760e52072c1a729ee2250b5560746.tar.gz") {}